karahan8587/KarahanDev/README.md

-# Batch 15 Developer 1 project
+# Batch 16 Developer 1 project new

 We will have all classes, triggers, codes...etc that we learned in past 10 weeks All the hard work is here.